LookHere/Look-Here-Dummy-Data/README.md

 1) the available options for that demographic (for "race" options may be listed as "American Indian/Alaskan Native (not Hispanic or Latino)", "Asian (not Hispanic or Latino)", etc.)
 2) the percentage of the final data set that should have each option (1.3%, 5.9%, etc.)

+For the level of the employee (entry level, manager, director, etc.) the system will also generate compensation amounts.
+The compensation amounts are randomly pulled from a bell curve around the compensation target related to each level (and then rounded).
+The final results will show most employees near their target, with fewer employees having more extreme compensations.

 <kbd><img src="https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/TextFileExample.png" width=100% height=100%></kbd>

 The system will use the text file to generate a spreadsheet with as many fake employees as requested, all with randomized demographic information.
-The total employees with each demographic will be (about) the percentages listed in the text file.
-In benchmark tests it can generating [a file of 20,000 employees](https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/OutputExample.csv) in 8.5 seconds into a CSV file that's 1.779 megabytes.
+The total employees with each demographic will be (about) the percentages entered in the text file.
+In benchmark tests it can generating [20,000 employees](https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/OutputExample.csv) in 6.02 seconds into a CSV file that's 2.14 MB.

 <kbd><img src="https://github.com/LookHere/Look-Here-Dummy-Data/blob/main/Files/OutputExample.jpg" width=100% height=100%></kbd>